The differences and similarities between the flu and COVID-19

 More precisely, the flu is caused by several different strains of virus.
 Influenza A and B are the ones that spur flu season.
 COVID-19 is caused by a virus called SARS-CoV-2, which was first identified in late 2019.

-The says symptoms for both flu and COVID-19 can range from mild to severe.
+The Centers for Disease Control and Prevention says symptoms for both flu and COVID-19 can range from mild to severe.
 Both illnesses can cause fatigue, body aches, fever, chills, coughing or headache.
 Shortness of breath, runny nose and loss of taste or smell are more common with COVID-19.

 From symptoms alone, "there's really no good way to tell flu apart from COVID infection," Sampathkumar said.